conda/conda/docs/source/using/test-drive.rst

    conda info --envs

-Conda displays the list of all environments, with the current environment shown in (parenthesis) in front of your prompt:
+Conda displays the list of all environments, with the current environment shown in (parentheses) in front of your prompt:

 .. code::

    (snowflakes)

-NOTE: conda also puts an asterisk (*) in front of the active environment in your environment list, see above in "List all environments."
+NOTE: conda also puts an asterisk (*) in front of the active environment in your environment list; see above in "List all environments."

 **Switch to another environment (activate/deactivate)**